 Pyrolyzing is when the heat burns all the foods stuck on the grill so they can be easily scraped or scrubbed off the surface.

-Ash Cleaning in a Big Green Egg
+Cleaning Ash in a Big Green Egg

 To make the Big Green Egg heat up at its maximum temperature, you need to ensure that no residues block the fire’s airway to get as hot as possible.

 To do this, you will need to shake up the ash from the charcoal.
-By doing so, the ash will immediately fall on the ash removal pan or the draft door.
+By doing so, the remaining ash will immediately fall on the ash removal pan or the draft door.

 You can also use accessories such as the ash basket, which holds larger charcoal pieces and let the ash and small charcoals fall right through.